Event News and Policies

 Ideas for Upcoming Classes

 What are you interested in?
 You name it: learning folk dancing, beginner’s American Sign Language?
-Please leave a message on the hotline at (612) 843-3439, or email email@example.com letting us know your ideas, or ask any questions.
+Please email firstname.lastname@example.org to share your ideas.

 Photo Policy: When you attend a Vision Loss Resources activity, your image may be recorded for use by VLR and/or our community partners.
 This use may include printed media, social media, or online uses.
 If you have any questions about this policy, please contact Iris, (612) 843-3425.